googleinterns/SmallCity/README.md

 ```

 # Making the env file instructions
-1. Make a env file that is the same format as the envSample file with
+1. Make an env file that is the same format as the envSample file with
-   your correct creditionals in the same directory
+   your correct credentials in the same directory
-2. Find your Google's API Key creditional and paste it next to the
+2. Find your Google's API Key credential and paste it next to the
    APIKEY field
-3. Follow the steps "Set up CX creditional" to get your CX Key
+3. Follow the steps "Set up CX credential" to get your CX Key
-4. To make this file seen by Google's app engine for local and deployement
+4. To make this file seen by Google's app engine for local and deployment
    services copy this file in the target/SmallCity-1/ folder
    - The target directory is created after you follow the build instructions

-# Set up CX creditional
+# Get CX Credential

-1. Go to the Google's programmable [search console](https://cse.google.com/all)
+1. Go to Google's programmable [search console](https://cse.google.com/all)
 2. Press the add button
 3. Under Sites to search, type https://www.linkedin.com/company/
 4. Name the search engine, or keep the default Name
 5. Press the create button
 6. After the search engine is created, click on the Control Panel button
-7. Copy the Search Engine ID which is the CX creditional you need in your env file
+7. Copy the Search Engine ID which is the CX credential you need in your env file

 <img src='https://imgur.com/axyAU2J.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />
 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 # Test Instructions